dutraimg/DevDuttra/README.md

 ## 💜 Hello!
 My name is <strong>Carlos!</strong>
 ![](https://komarev.com/ghpvc/?username=PewDizinho&color=006bed&style=for-the-badge)

-> I'm currently working with some minecraft projects with JavaScript, a Discord Bot with NodeJs and some mobile apps with Dart/Flutter!
+> I'm currently working with some projects with JavaScript and C#, a Discord Bot with NodeJs and some mobile apps!
 >
-> And taking Analysis and Systems Development classes in [UniOpet](https://www.opet.com.br/#)
+> And taking Software Engineering classes in [Univates](https://www.univates.br/)
 >
-> 💬 If you want to get in touch, contact me on discord [PewDizinho#3014](https://cnpcscripts.com/pew) or on twitter [@PewDizinho_](https://twitter.com/PewDizinho_)!
-You can also look more about me in my [website](https://pewdizinho.github.io/).
+> 💬 If you want to get in touch, contact me on instagram [prd.dutra](https://www.instagram.com/prd.dutra/)!
+You can also look more about me in my [website]().